a-good-omen/hangman-remastered/README.md

 The __easiest__ way however, is to use `pip` .

-- Open terminal and run `pip install --upgrade gHangman`
+- Open terminal and run `pip install gHangman`.
-- Once installed you can run the game by simply typing `hangman`
+- Once installed you can run the game by simply typing `hangman` or `python -m hangman`.

 ## ++ Features